About the Dyer Institute

 Fredanna M'Cormack McGough is the chair of the Department of Health Sciences and is an associate professor of public health at Coastal Carolina University.
 Originally from Sierra Leone, McGough lived in Nigeria and Kenya before coming to the United States to pursue an undergraduate degree at the University of North Florida.
 McGough went on to complete both her master's and doctoral studies from Southern Illinois University Carbondale (SIUC) in Carbondale, Illinois.
 In the fall of 2008, McGough joined the faculty at Coastal Carolina University.
 McGough embodies the teacher-scholar model therefore; she incorporates her research and community work into the classroom.
 Her teaching responsibilities include human sexuality, women’s health, nutrition and global health perspectives.
 McGough’s research interests focus on addressing social injustices, tackling social inequities and exploring socio-ecological factors that affect health care access, sexual and reproductive health autonomy, and maternal health outcomes.
 McGough served as a Dyer Fellow faculty mentor in 2017.

 Pamela Martin is a professor of politics at Coastal Carolina University, where she teaches courses in international relations and environmental politics.
 Martin was awarded the University HTC Distinguished Teacher-Scholar Lecturer Award and was a Fulbright Scholar in Ecuador, focusing on environmental governance of the Amazon.
 Her books include Ending the Fossil Fuel Era, Oil in the Soil: The Politics of Paying to Preserve the Amazon and Introduction to World Politics: Conflict and Consensus on a Small Planet.
 Martin and her students are currently studying energy in South Carolina within a sustainable framework.
 Martin’s new research and publications focus on emerging norms and legal frameworks that grant rights to nature around the globe including Ecuador, India, New Zealand and the United States.
-Martin served as a Dyer Fellow faculty mentor in 2016, 2017 and is currently mentoring one of the 2018 fellows.
+Martin served as a Dyer Fellow faculty mentor in 2016, 2017 and 2018.